soil amendments

 http://www.cbc.ca/news/canada/kitchener-waterloo/biofuel-ontario-ethanol-policy-waterloo-1.4436385

-RIPARIAN SYSTEMS: Over the past 25 years, Prof. Oelbermann and her graduate students have worked at a riparian forest that was rehabilitated in 1985.
+Over the past 25 years, Prof. Oelbermann and her graduate students have worked at a riparian forest that was rehabilitated in 1985.
 To date we evaluated organic matter and nutrient transfers between from land to water, organic matter retention within the stream, changes in canopy light penetration and soil respiration.
 We just completed our latest research on spatial and temporal carbon dioxide and nitrous oxide emissions and its relationship to soil nutrient content and vegetation composition.
-Outcomes from the terrestrial component of this research has been published.
-We are now compiling data on research from the aquatic component of the riparian zone with a forthcoming publication anticipated in late 2024.
+Outcomes from the terrestrial and aquatic component of this research has been published.
+We are now working on a case study for a book chapter in the forthcoming 3rd edition of Temperate Agroforestry as well as working on a 40-year summary paper.

 |